PenguLoader/PenguLoader/API_DOCS.md

 ## `openDevTools()` [function]

-Call it to open built-in DevTools window of League Client.
+Call it to open the built-in DevTools window of the League Client.

 Example:
 ```js